wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

-#### Inspector-General of Intelligence and Security
+#### Inspector-General and Deputy Inspector-General of Intelligence and Security

+*   Heading: replaced, on 26 September 2013, by [section 5][62] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

-##### 5 Inspector-General of Intelligence and Security
+##### 5 Inspector-General and Deputy Inspector-General of Intelligence and Security

+*   (1) There must be---

+    *   (a) an Inspector-General of Intelligence and Security; and

-*   (1) There shall be an Inspector-General of Intelligence and Security.
+    *   (b) a Deputy Inspector-General of Intelligence and Security.

-    (2) The Inspector-General shall be appointed by the Governor-General on the recommendation of the Prime Minister following consultation with the Leader of the Opposition.
+    (2) The Inspector-General and Deputy Inspector-General must be appointed by the Governor-General on the recommendation of the Prime Minister following consultation with the Intelligence and Security Committee.

-    (3) No person shall be appointed as the Inspector-General unless that person has previously held office as a Judge of the High Court of New Zealand.
+    (3) The Deputy Inspector-General has and may exercise and perform the powers and functions of the Inspector-General (whether under this Act or any other enactment), but subject to---

+    *   (a) the control and direction of the Inspector-General; and

+    *   (b) to avoid doubt, the same duties, obligations, restrictions, and terms under which the Inspector-General exercises and performs his or her powers and functions.

+    (4) [Sections 7 to 9][9] and [18][29] apply to the Deputy Inspector-General as if references in those sections to the Inspector-General were references to the Deputy Inspector-General.

+    (5) If there is a vacancy in the office of the Inspector-General, or if the Inspector-General is absent from duty for any reason, the Deputy Inspector-General has and may exercise and perform all the powers, functions, and duties of the Inspector-General for as long as the vacancy or absence continues.

+    (6) The fact that the Deputy Inspector-General exercises or performs any power, function, or duty of the Inspector-General is, in the absence of proof to the contrary, conclusive evidence of the Deputy Inspector-General's authority to do so.

+    Section 5: replaced, on 26 September 2013, by [section 5][62] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

 ##### 6 Term of office

-*   (1) Every person appointed as the Inspector-General shall be appointed for a term of 3 years and may from time to time be reappointed.
+*   (1) Every person appointed as the Inspector-General or Deputy Inspector-General---

+    *   (a) is to be appointed for a term not exceeding 3 years; and

+    *   (b) may be reappointed, but in the case of the Inspector-General only once.

-    (2) Every person appointed as the Inspector-General shall, unless sooner vacating office by death or by resignation, or by removal from office under [section 7][9], continue to hold office, notwithstanding the expiry of that person's term of appointment, until---
+    (2) Every person appointed as the Inspector-General or Deputy Inspector-General shall, unless sooner vacating office by death or by resignation, or by removal from office under [section 7][9], continue to hold office, notwithstanding the expiry of that person's term of appointment, until---

-    *   (a) reappointment as the Inspector-General; or
+    *   (a) reappointment as the Inspector-General or Deputy Inspector-General; or

     *   (b) appointment of a successor; or

     *   (c) the person is informed in writing by the Prime Minister that the person is not to be reappointed and is not to hold office until a successor is appointed.

-    (3) The person appointed as the Inspector-General may at any time resign his or her office by written notice given to the Governor-General.
+    (3) The person appointed as the Inspector-General or Deputy Inspector-General may at any time resign his or her office by written notice given to the Governor-General.

+    Section 6(1): replaced, on 26 September 2013, by [section 6(1)][63] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 6(2): amended, on 26 September 2013, by [section 6(2)][63] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 6(2)(a): amended, on 26 September 2013, by [section 6(2)][63] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 6(3): amended, on 26 September 2013, by [section 6(2)][63] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

 ##### 7 Removal of Inspector-General